queueit/KnownUser.V3.Akamai/README.md

 To use the inline integration config, set 'QUEUEIT_CONFIG_TYPE' queue-it variable value to 'inline' in Akamai property manager.

 ### 3.2 Dynamically download and cache integration config
 #### NOTE: If you are deploying to a staging environment that has an IP-filter applied, make sure to whitelist the path to the integration config, so the IP-filter doesn’t apply.
-Otherwise the Queue-it Edge Worker will be blocked from accessing the configuration path.
+Otherwise, the Queue-it Edge Worker will be blocked from accessing the configuration path.
 Integration config can be downloaded by calling Queue-IT API endpoint and then cached in Akamai network.
 In Akamai property manager, set variables 'PMUSER_QUEUEIT_CONFIG_TYPE' to 'cache' and 'PMUSER_QUEUEIT_API_KEY' to your API key.
 Configure the following Akamai property rules by setting the criteria, out going request path and caching behavior to download and cache the integration config.

 #### Edgeworker rule